- Home - Hiking Trails - Hiking Near Philadelphia Washington Crossing State Park Hike to Bowmans Tower

 This is the route through Bowman’s Hill Wildflower Preserve that I recommend.
 After passing the gate and hiking for a few minutes, make the hard left onto the Medicinal Trail.
 The Medicinal Trail is tricky to spot coming from the gate, but once you turn to see it, it’s an obvious path.
 Hopefully there will be a sign when you visit, but if not, look for this marker scratched into a log.
 The trail is easy to follow and goes along the stream.
 That big net in the distance is to keep deer from sneaking in on the creek.
 Keep your eyes open for signs identifying plants.
 The trail crosses the creek.
 Hi everyone!
 It’s a selfie!
 When the Medicinal Trail ends at the road, cross over and pick up the Fern Trail to the slight left.
 There’s a sign for the start of the Fern Trail.
 The Fern Trail is well marked but there a few side trails that split off.
 Look for markers.
 If in doubt, head toward the larger Pidcock creek.
 Eventually the Fern Trail will follow the shores of Pidcock Creek.
 The Fern Trail comes close to the road.
 Stay right and follow the creek.
 That’s the bridge you’ll be crossing.
 Keep your eyes open in the creek.
 There are bass and perch.
 When the trail reaches the road, make the right and cross the bridge.
 Immediately after the crossing, take the trail to the right and head up the stairs.
 There’s a cool log cabin at the top of the stairs.
 Get on the Azalea Trail and keep hiking.

 Head down the stairs to the right and start following the creek.
 After the dam, take the left on the Parry Trail and head up the stairs to the visitor’s center.
 The Preserve sells native plants.
 Walk through the sale area to the visitor’s center.
 Head into the visitor’s center.
 There are bathrooms here too.
 There is a good store and info center here, including a list of flowers in bloom.
 Pay your entrance fee here.
 You’ll get a sticker after you pay.
 After you’re done visiting, head to the road in front of the visitor’s center and make the right to continue down the road.
 The road exits the protected preserve.
 The grates on the ground are to keep deer hooves out.
 Head out through the gate.
 Look for the path to the bathrooms on the right.
 Head behind the building with bathrooms.
 When you get behind the bathrooms, look for the trail heading into the woods.
 It’ll head back toward the preserve, that’s okay.
 The trail is obvious but narrow.
 The trail comes to a junction.
 Make the hard left to head back toward the road.
 The trail will head to the old mill.
 Continue on it.
 Read about the mill and then head under the bridge along the creek.
 Follow the fence under the bridge.
 When you come out from the bridge, walk across the big lawn.
 You’re now in Washington Crossing State Park.
 When you get to the paved path, make the right.
 Head down the paved path to the canal.
 Cross the bridge on the Delaware Canal State Park.
 Lots of parks on this hike.
 Right after crossing, make the right onto the Delaware Canal State Park towpath.
 On your right you’ll see where Pidcock Creek joins the Delaware Canal.
 This is the same creek you hiked along earlier.
 After walking down the towpath for a few minutes, you’ll notice a turn-off to the left.
 Head down this path to the soldier’s graves.
 You’ll come to a big pavilion, head inside to see the solider’s graves.
 It’s interesting to read the grave stones, many of which date to 1776.
 When you’re ready to continue, head back to the bridge you came over on, but instead of crossing it, head underneath it on the towpath and continue.
 At the next bridge, head up to the road and back over the canal.
 You’ll come to the fields by the Thompson-Neely House & Farmstead.
 Watch for sheep in the field.
 The Thompson-Neely House & Farmstead served as an army hospital during Washington’s winter campaign of 1776.
 The original house was built in 1740.
 Have a look around and continue down the path in the middle.
 On the other side of the Thompson-Neely House is a gate that leads onto River Road.
 Head through the gate, over the Pidcock Creek bridge, and you’ll be back at the parking lot.
+An easy way to give back is to simply pick up any trash you see on the trail.
 A quick note.
 These directions are meant as a guide for the hike, and not a definitive source.
 Conditions change, and the information here can be different based on time of day, weather, season, etc. There can be small side trails that you might see but I missed.
 I have made every effort to include all the information you need to complete the hike successfully.
 I recommend using this guide in conjunction with a map, GPX file, common sense, and call to the ranger station or park office.
 If you do the hike and notice something has changed, please contact me and I will update the guide.

 A short, easy hike with great views of New Hope, Lambertville, and the Delaware RIver.
 The hike to Goat Hill Overlook takes you to the spot where George Washington and once stood.